jalupaja/music-parser/README.md

 # music parser
 > music-parser is a spotify, YouTube, Invidious and Piped parser that will take playlist and song links and parse them into a single SQLite database while trying to find a YouTube link to the song (either YouTube Music or Invidious).
-It can also download the songs to mp3 files using yt-dlp
+It can also download the songs to mp3 files using yt-dlp and create m3d playlists

 ## installation